pooja-bhavani/About-AWS-services/readme.md

 * Network Access Control List (NACL)- It operates at an Subnet-level.
 Because NACL operates at subnet-level and are stateless the traffic is not automatically allowed, we must define both inbound and outbound rules in NACL to allow or deny traffic based on source and destination ip addresses, ports and protocols.

-#b Introduction to AWS CloudFormation Service..!
+# Introduction to AWS CloudFormation Service..!
 ![image](https://github.com/pooja-bhavani/About-AWS-services/assets/147735975/c4c672eb-11d0-4c11-92ad-2f144be6dd68)